dim4egster/avalanchego/proto/README.md

 ## Protocol Version Compatibility

 The protobuf definitions and generated code are versioned based on the [protocolVersion](../vms/rpcchainvm/vm.go#L21) defined by the rpcchainvm.
-Many versions of an Avalanche client can use the same [protocolVersion](../vms/rpcchainvm/vm.go#L21).
-But each Avalanche client and subnet vm must use the same protocol version to be compatible.
+Many versions of an Qmall client can use the same [protocolVersion](../vms/rpcchainvm/vm.go#L21).
+But each Qmall client and subnet vm must use the same protocol version to be compatible.